Azure/azure-sdk/releases/2020-03/python.md

 <!--TODO -->

 ### Identity
-- Preview implementation of `AzureCliCredential`, which authenticates with the identity logged in to the Azure CLI.
-This credential is also part of `DefaultAzureCredential`.
+- (Preview) `DefaultAzureCredential` can authenticate with the identity logged in to the Azure CLI.

 ## Latest Releases